 I used long strips cut sidewise (parallel to the selvage) to reduce visible seams.
-If you prefer to use less fabric, feel free to cut the opposite way and sew together shorter strips to make strips that are at least 90” long.
+If you prefer to use less fabric, feel free to cut the opposite way and sew together shorter strips to make strips that are around 90” long.

 Custom Sizes: This runner is extremely easy to customize.
 For a shorter runner, use less strips, For a longer runner, you’ll need more fabric strips.
 There will be 4 center strips and any number of cross strips (that create the weave).
 Just reduce (or increase) the number of cross strips and adjust the length of your center strips accordingly.

 To start, iron all of the strips in half lengthwise.

 Once completed, iron both sides into the center, outside edges meeting at the iron line that you just created, as shown in the picture.